What is Trigger Finger?

 Depending on your treatment plan, your recovery and results will vary.
 With trigger finger surgery, most patients are able to move their fingers right after surgery.
 Slight soreness and swelling is common from surgery.
 However, you will feel more flexible, properly-functioning finger(s) after your recovery.

-If you believe you are experiencing Trigger Finger and would like to find relief, contact Dr. Howland today for proper diagnosis and surgical relief options.
+If you believe you are experiencing Trigger Finger and would like to find relief, contact Howland Plastic Surgery today for proper diagnosis and surgical relief options.